 Anzan Atitlan

 Anzan Atitlan is another gorgeous place to stay on Lake Atitlan.
 A mix of modern and traditional architecture, this striking boutique bed and breakfast features effortlessly stylish design throughout, offering the chance to stay in an intimate setting.
-Each room is spacious, with clean lines, minimalism and bright color pops, and features large windows that look out over the lake.

 The location of Anzan Atitlan is another plus.
 It’s just over one mile from the town of San Marcos, but you get to enjoy the tranquility of a more quiet setting – helped even further by the fact that there’s a private beach for guests to use here.
 Amenities include an on-site restaurant and bar, as well as yoga and massage services.